center-for-threat-informed-defense/summiting-the-pyramid/docs/analytics/service_registry_permissions_weakness_check.rst

 .. note::

-    SACLs have configuration options which can change the precision of an analytic.
+    SACLs have configuration options which can change the accuracy of an analytic.
 One configuration option is to log the "Full Control" set of activity and get a complete view of registry key activity, and then query those results for when the registry key is read (when the ``AccessMask`` field has the corresponding value